utkuyucel/payment-tracking-bot/README.md

-# google-cloud-instance
+# Discord payment tracking bot.

-A discord bot written in Python.
+Using this bot in private(paid) discord groups.

 Features: